RelationalAI SDK for Go

 from the hello.rel

-file into the my-database
+file into the my_database

-database using the my-engine
+database using the my_engine

 engine: